 When you consider creating a new part that is to be made of plastic and the tooling cost is considerable, it is most desirable to test the functionality of the part prior to actually building the tool.
 Modifications to a tool can not only be costly but degrade its overall performance and longevity.

-The CAD Systems of today, such as Solid Works, which is what we use at SPI Blow Molding and SPI Industries, provide a great deal of power to make changes to a part quickly as well as draw all related interacting parts to test the stack up interference fit required in a final assembly.
+The CAD Systems of today, such as Solid Works, which is what we use at SPI Blow Molding and SPI Injection Molding, provide a great deal of power to make changes to a part quickly as well as draw all related interacting parts to test the stack up interference fit required in a final assembly.
 Solid Modeling on the computer has replaced the need for some part prototyping of the past.
 Nonetheless, there are several current approaches to making a prototype of a product that remain relevant today.
 SPI offers modeling, rapid prototyping, pull ahead cavities.

 Originally a professionally fabricated model made by a professional model builder was the only type of prototype available.
 The prototype could be constructed of wood, plastic or metal depending on the size and function of the performance test needed to prove its size and function.
 A fully functioning prototype model is still relevant today with many manufactured parts.
 Building in time and the cost to create a model to get the exact data to avoid or at least reduce the iterations of design changes is well worth it.